dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 To learn how to reset your device, see [Reset your device from the Company Portal website](reset-erase-your-device-cpwebsite.md).

+## Can you remove a computer or device from the Microsoft Intune app?
+No, there's no way for you to remove a corporate-owned device from the Microsoft Intune app.

-## What if I can't see my device in the Company Portal?
+## What if I can't see my device in the Company Portal or Microsoft Intune app?
 For you to be able to see a device, it must first be added to the Company Portal.
 Go to whichever Company Portal was recommended by your admin and follow the steps for your device.
 You also won’t see devices that are owned and managed by your company.

+If you're using the Microsoft Intune app, you'll only see the device you're currently using.
+Other enrolled devices will not be visible to you in the app.

 ## Where else can I go for help?
 To troubleshoot common problems and questions, check out these platform-specific docs: